 Spring and summer months bring long days filled with endless sunshine and warm temperatures.
 They can also bring a spike in energy use since air conditioning is one of the biggest energy users in your home.
 We know how important it is to stay cool and comfortable, while also managing utility bills and creating positive impacts for the environment.

 Be sure to visit our spring and summer energy-saving tips page to see how to keep your energy costs down as the temperatures rise.

 When it comes to energy usage, you might be surprised to learn that you have more control than you think.
+As the weather gets warmer, maintaining control over and even reducing your energy use can help you create a more energy-efficient home.
 By changing a few habits and monitoring your usage more closely, you might just find you’re able to lower your energy bill.

 Let’s get started.
 If you don’t have a Black Hills Energy online account, that’s your first step.
 You can set up an account by clicking here.
 If you already have an account, you’re ready to start saving.